-In her Notice of Appeal dated February 27, 2017, the Appellant wrote that she had won her previous appeal.
-The panel accepted the information in the Notice of Appeal as argument.
+In her Notice of Appeal dated February 27, 2017, the Appellant wrote that she had attended and won her appeal.

 The Appellant did not attend the hearing.
 After confirming that the Appellant was notified of the hearing, the hearing proceeded in her absence in accordance with section 86(b) of the Employment and Assistance Regulation.